 - 3 oz parmesan cheese freshly grated

 - Place the olive oil and bacon fat in a large saucepan.
 Bring up to heat over medium.
 Once hot, place onions in the pot and simmer until slightly warmed.
-Generously add salt and pepper (about 1 - 2 tbsp each) and stir until combined.
+Generously add salt and pepper (about 1 - 2 tablespoon each) and stir until combined.

 - Add in the 2 tablespoons of butter to the onions, stir to mix.
 Add in the thyme and bay leaves.
 Keep the heat over medium-low and simmer until translucent.
 This will take awhile, upwards of an hour and a half depending on your stove.